jbolanoshurtado/jbolanoshurtado.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate at the Global Economics and Management Department, University of Groningen.
-My research interest relates to how organisations learn from performance feedback, pursue multiple goals, search for solutions in complex landscapes, and change across time.
+My research interest relates to how organisations learn from performance feedback, pursue multiple goals, search for solutions in complex landscapes, and change over time.
 I enjoy exploring these topics related to the behavioural theory of the firm from an international business point of view.

 You can find my previous research [here](https://jbolanoshurtado.github.io/publications/ "To current research"), and my cv with additional details [here](https://jbolanoshurtado.github.io/cv/ "To my CV").